All Episodes

 Yeah, I'm a retired physician who lives in North County in St. Louis, about two miles from all the demonstrations that are going on.

-Well, a lot of us are concerned about the violence in you.
+Well, a lot of us are concerned about the violence institutions.

-But around five or four thirty, five o'clock every night, it turns violent.
+But around 4.35 o'clock every night, it turns violent.

-And I personally would like to see the police step it up even further to crack down on this lawlessness and vandalism that's going on here in St. Louis.
+And I personally would like to have seen the police step it up even further to crack down on this lawlessness and vandalism that's going on here in St. Louis.

-A year ago, last fourth of July, as a retired physician, I'm out here with my family, had a young black man who is a future collegiate basketball player was shot in the head and in the chest uh for nothing but standing up for his cousin because the derogatory statements are being seen by a bunch of young thugs on the street.
+A year ago, last 4th of July, as a retired physician, I'm out here with my family, had a young black man who was a future collegiate basketball player was shot in the head and in the chest for nothing but standing up for his cousin because of derogatory statements that are being seen by a bunch of young thugs on the street.

-Now, I didn't see any marching, any indicating.
+Now, I didn't see any marching, any indication.

 There was a bunch of Afro-American kids.